 Polish Development Fund ParentCo PFR S.A.
-Assigned 'A-' Foreign Currency and 'A' Local Currency Ratings; Outlook Stable June 23, 2021 S&PGR Rated Polish Development Fund (PFR) 'A-' FC 'A' LC Overview - Polish Development Fund (PFR) group is the 100% state-owned development institution, which coordinates and implements development and economic support programs on behalf of the Polish government. - We believe that there is an almost certain likelihood that PFR group would receive extraordinary support from the government, if needed, and equalize the group credit profile with our ratings on Poland. - We consider PFR S.A the group's parent company, given its direct and indirect control of the group's subsidiaries, - We therefore assigned our 'A-/A-2' foreign currency and 'A/A-1' local currency ratings to PFR S.A. - The stable outlook on PFR S.A. mirrors that on Poland.
+'A-' Foreign Currency And 'A' Local Currency Ratings Affirmed; Outlook Stable June 29, 2023 Overview - The Polish Development Fund (PFR) group is the 100% state-owned development institution that coordinates and implements development and economic support programs on behalf of the Polish government, which also guarantees PFR-issued bonds. - We believe that PFR group would be almost certain to receive extraordinary support from the government, if needed, and we therefore equalize the group credit profile with our ratings on Poland. - We consider PFR S.A. the group's parent company, given its direct and indirect control of the group's subsidiaries. - We therefore affirmed our 'A-/A-2' foreign currency and 'A/A-1' local currency ratings on PFR S.A. - The stable outlook on PFR S.A. mirrors that on Poland.